mantczakaus/mantczakaus.github.io/pages/how_to_setup.md

 Select the Tower Agent credentials you created in one of the previous steps.
 ### Work directory
 #### Gadi and Setonix
 Specify a directory where all the task work directories will be created (more information on the work directory in the [Nextflow documentation](https://www.nextflow.io/docs/latest/cache-and-resume.html#work-directory) and [Nextflow basic training](https://training.nextflow.io/basic_training/cache_and_resume/#work-directory)).
-This can be overwritten later when the pipeline is created and executed.
+This can be overwritten later when the pipeline is being created and executed.
 ### Launch directory
 #### Gadi and Setonix
 After the pipeline is launched from Australian Nextflow Seqera Service, a script submission to the scheduler will be created and submitted on your behalf on the HPC.
 The `Launch directory` will store all those scripts, configuration files and logs.
 You can specify it or leave it empty (it will be populated with `Work directory` in the latter case).